Income guidelines set for free, reduced-price meals in Iowa schools

 A four-member household would qualify for free meals with an annual income of $33,475 and reduced meals with an annual income of $47,638 under the National School Lunch Program, School Breakfast Program and the Afterschool Care Snack Program, according to a press release issued by the Iowa Department of Education.

-Households may complete one application listing all children and return it to the child’s school, according to the release.
-When completing an application, only the last four digits of the social security number of the household’s primary wage earner or another adult household member is needed.
+Households can complete one application listing all children and return it to a child’s school, according to the release.
+When completing an application, only the last four digits of the Social Security number of the household’s primary wage earner or another adult household member is needed.

-Children receiving benefits under the Family Investment Program (FIP) and children in a few specific Medicaid programs are eligible for free or reduced-price meals and most children in these households will be qualified for free meals automatically.
+Children receiving benefits under the Family Investment Program and children in a few specific Medicaid programs are eligible for free or reduced-price meals, and most children in these households will be qualified for free meals automatically.